Grocery Store Shooting: Who Is Ahmad Al Aliwi Alissa?

 Damien Cruz says he was a friend of the suspect.

 “He talked about how Muslims were all treated horribly.
 They weren’t treated equally as everybody else.
 Just because how their names were spelled, they were putting a frame on him that he was ISIS.
 Just because of how his name is spelled and where he’s from that’s not right.
-And I could see where he was coming from, but I just don’t know why he would choose this way to get his point across,” Cruz told CNN.MORE NEWS: Grocery Store Shooting: How To Help Families Who Lost Loved Ones
+And I could see where he was coming from, but I just don’t know why he would choose this way to get his point across,” Cruz told CNN.MORE NEWS: Patrick Frazee Ex-Girlfriend Krystal Kenney Released On Parole After Resentencing In Kelsey Berreth Murder Case